bhuisgen/zabbix-docker/README.md

 ## Introduction

-Zabbix-docker is an agent which monitors a docker engine, getting his metrics and sending them to a Zabbix server or proxy.
-You can monitor a single docker engine, a pool of engines or a swarm cluster
+Zabbix-docker is an agent which monitors a docker engine, getting his metrics and sending them directly to a Zabbix server or proxy.
+You can monitor a single docker engine or a swarm cluster.

 ## Setup